Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 | external | Authentication using an external SSO mechanism | Yes | No |
 | identity-service | Authentication using the Identity Service | Yes | No |

 > **Important:** Single Sign On (SSO) can be used for Content Services and Alfresco Office Services.
 However, SSO is not fully implemented when mapping a PC network drive over WebDAV, that is to either `<alfresco_host>/alfresco/webdav` or `<alfresco_host>/alfresco/aos` endpoint.
 As a workaround, a PC user should log on to Content Services using SSO before mapping the drive; otherwise, the mapping request may fail.
-A user using the Identity Service as the authentication subsystem can also use basic authentication to log on via WebDAV, provided the `identity-service.enable-basic-auth property` is set to `true`.
+A user using the Identity Service as an authentication subsystem can also use basic authentication to log on via WebDAV, provided the `identity-service.enable-basic-auth property` is set to `true`.

 > **Important:** Support for Microsoft Office depends on the authentication mechanism provided by the `external` subsystem.
 See [External authentication and SSO](#extauthsso) for more information.